babupallam/CLIP-FH/my_logs/re-Identification (ReID) and How.md

 ```
 Each image in the query set is fed through the **image encoder** to produce a **feature vector**.
 The same happens for the gallery images.

-- If an identity (e.g., `0001051`) has 5 images in the query set, you’ll get **5 feature vectors** for that identity.
+- If an identity (e.g., `0001051`) has 5 images in the query set, youll get **5 feature vectors** for that identity.
-- If the gallery folder has 1 image for the same identity, you’ll get **1 feature vector** for that identity in the gallery.
+- If the gallery folder has 1 image for the same identity, youll get **1 feature vector** for that identity in the gallery.

 All of these are combined into two big tensors:
 - `query_feats` = \[Number of total query images\] x \[embedding dimension\]